St Austell: Rugby and tennis

 Tregorrick Park is the home of St Austell RFC, St Austell Tennis Club and Cornwall Table Tennis Centre.
 St Austell RFC play in the Tribute Western Counties West league and the club supports two senior teams, a ladies team and 14 youth teams covering most age groups.
 Founded in 1963 St Austell RFC has played at the Tregorrick Park ground since their move from Cromwell Road in the 1980s to make way for the Asda supermarket.

 Tregorrick Park also hosts a gym, sports hall, squash courts, bar, function room and holds local events such as firework displays and schools cross country competitions.

 Cricket

 Wheal Eliza cricket ground is the home of St Austell Cricket Club, and is also used for Minor Counties matches.
 The club supports four senior teams, a ladies' team and youth teams.
 Facilities at Wheal Eliza includes two playing fields with their own changing room facilities enabling the club to hold two competitive matches every match day.
 The club also has a pavilion, scorebox, artificial and grass nets.

 Baseball

 In 2017, the St Austell Claycutters baseball club was established to compete in the South West Baseball League.
 While the team are named and associated with St. Austell, all outdoor training and home games are held on the sports fields at Fowey River Academy in Fowey.

+Golf

+There are three 18-hole golf courses located around St Austell; St Austell Golf Club, Carlyon Bay Golf Club, and Porthpean Golf Club.
+St Austell Golf Club is the only one that has a driving range as well as being the oldest of the three, being founded in 1911, with Carlyon Bay being designed a year later in 1912.
+There used to be a 9-hole course known as St Austell Bay but since 2014 this has been turned into a 36-hole football-golf course known as Cornwall Football Golf.

+Swimming

+St Austell (Sharks) Amateur swimming club has a long history in St Austell.
+Founded on the original waterpolo team based in Charlestown post-WWI, the association with waterpolo at the club continues.
+The club has both a junior and mixed adult team and still holds exhibition matches at the annual Charleston regatta week celebration in July in the harbour.
+The swimming club regularly trains at Polkyth Leisure centre and is open to 8years+ through to masters level.
+The Sharks swimmers compete at Cornwall county level with swimmers often achieving entry to both regional and national level competition.